sparcs-kaist/Taxitogether-iOS/README.md

 Taxitogether-iOS
 ================

 Taxitogether iOS Application

-Developed using iOS SDK 4.
+Developed using iOS SDK 4

-Modified to be compiled at iOS SDK 7.
+Modified to be compiled at iOS SDK 7

-Don't support 568h well.
-Just auto resized.
+Doesn't support 568h well.
+Just auto resized by XCode.

 We made this app only for 480h.